michaellennox/bookmark_manager/README.md

 As a time-pressed user
 So that I can save a website
 I would like to add the site's address and title to my bookmark manager

+As a time-pressed user
+So that I can organise my many links into different categories for ease of search I would like to tag links in my bookmark manager
 ```